 Mummy Monday is back at it again, this time with a direct continuation of The Mummy’s Hand!
 Set 30 years after the previous movie (but filmed 2 years later), we see the return of several characters made up to look much older.
-And of course, the return of Kharis, this time played by Lon Chaney Jr., who is more known for playing the Wolf Man.
+And of course, the return of Kharis, this time played by Lon Chaney Jr., who is more known for playing the Wolf Man in The Wolf Man.
 And much later a mummified werewolf in Face of the Screaming Werewolf.
-Why not?
+Sure, why not?

 This movie is barely over an hour, but we still open with a 10 minute long flashback.
 Handsome and bland Steve recounts the main plot points of the previous movie to his son, our new main character, John.
 Meanwhile, it turns out Andoheb and Kharis the mummy are alive as well!
 Don’t question it.
 Anyway, Andoheb explains the history of the Mummy and the importance of the Tana leaves to his new disciple, Mehemet Bey, who will be playing the role of main villain.
 Mehemet’s plan is to get revenge on the interlopers from 30 years ago, and sets sail for America, mummy in tow.